 Instructions for preparing abstracts

 Abstracts should be submitted for oral presentations, speed presentations and poster presentations and for invited symposia.
 Symposium presentations are by invitation only.

 Please follow the instructions carefully, including all requested information.
 Any abstract with errors or omissions will be returned to the sender for correction and runs the risk of missing the submission deadline.
-Abstracts will be submitted electronically via the ‘Online Submission Website’, www.eccb2022.eu, Menu: Call for papers.
+Abstracts will be submitted electronically via the ‘Online Submission Website’, www.eccb2022.eu, Menu: Call for papers (Abstract submission system will be open on January 12).
 Web submission is strongly encouraged.

 All abstracts must be received by 31st January 2022.
 The scientific committee will notify all authors by 1st April 2022.
 Abstracts must be submitted according to the following format.